Leadership Strengths: The Basics of Effective Leadership

 What are the basics of effective leadership?

 Effective leadership is not just an exercise of power, but a complex process in which a leader inspires, motivates and guides his or her team to achieve common goals.
-There are many factors that contribute to effective leadership, but there are certain principles that are common to all successful leaders.
+There are many factors that contribute to effective leadership, but there are certain basic principles that should guide all a successful leader are typical.

 The basics of effective leadership: